Classification of three-qubit genuine entangled states using concurrence fill: Concurrence Fill for a Rank-two Mixture of states

-Now we derive a lower bound of the concurrence fill for the pure eigenstates of the form (\ref{psi}), which is appended in the following result.\\ \textbf{Result.} For the three-qubit pure state $|\psi_{p,\phi}\rangle$ given in (\ref{psi}), the following inequality holds.
+Interestingly, while the expression for concurrence fill obtained in (\ref{cfpfi}) is simpler to use, it depends on the full set of state parameters.
+To address this, we derive a lower bound for the concurrence fill specifically for the eigenstates of the rank-two mixture $\rho(p)$.
+This lower bound is particularly useful, as it depends on only a single state parameter, thereby reducing the number of measurements required to estimate the entanglement in the eigenstates of the mixed state.\\ Now let us establish the lower bound of the concurrence fill for the pure eigenstates of the form (\ref{psi}), which is appended in the following theorm.\\ \textbf{Theorem 3.} For the three-qubit pure state $|\psi_{p,\phi}\rangle$ given in (\ref{psi}), the following inequality holds.